wixtoolset/issues/CONTRIBUTING.md

 * A description of what you expected to happen.

 Issues are triaged at weekly online meetings, generally held Fridays at noon Pacific time (UTC-7/UTC-8).
 Meeting requests are sent to the [wix-devs](http://localhost:8080/documentation/mailinglist/#wix-devs) mailing list.

+Note that discussions are best held on the mailing lists, not in issues.
+Please do not open issues requesting support or debugging help.